 I went to Nepal for the first time in April 2012.
 It was a turning point for me.
 Meeting Phinzo, the Director, and his family and the orphanage children was fantastic.
 I then decided to fundraise for them and enable this home for children and teenagers to continue its work.

 The richness of the relationships that we have with those on-site convinced me of the usefulness of collecting funds.
-Thanks to our efforts, 100% of the funds we collect go to the orphanage.
+Thanks to our efforts, almost 100% of the funds we collect go to the centers.
 It’s a useful and efficient way to help out.